The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: face alignment

-Given the detected face region, face preprocessing aims to calibrate unconstrained faces to a canonical layout for facilitating the downstream tasks of recognition and analysis, which is an essential intermediate step in the end-to-end face recognition system.
-In this section, we review two mainstream routines for face preprocessing, including face alignment and face frontalization.
-In order to remove the scale, rotation and translation variations, face alignment employs spatial transformation to calibrate faces to a predefined canonical layout with the help of facial landmarks.
-Without relying on the facial landmarks, several other methods can still generate aligned faces.
-Thus, we categorize the face alignment as landmark-based methods and landmark-free methods.
-Furthermore, face frontalization aims to synthesize frontal faces from non-frontal views, which can be used to help large pose face recognition and face data augmentation.
-Fig.~\ref{developmen_fp} shows the development by many methods for face preprocessing.
+Given the detected face, face alignment aims to calibrate unconstrained faces to the canonical layout for facilitating the downstream tasks of recognition and analysis.
+In this section, we review the mainstream routines for face alignment, including landmark-based face alignment, and landmark-free face alignment.
+Fig.~\ref{developmen_fp} shows the development of representative methods for face alignment.